How to Get Rid of Sugar Ants

 sugar ants in kitchen

 You can’t have a pest control article without discussing exclusionary tactics.
-Ants get into your home through all sorts of cracks and crevasses, so addressing these weaknesses in your home defense will practically eliminate the risk of pest infestations (and greatly reduce your electric bill at the same time).
+Ants get into your home through all sorts of cracks and crevasses, known collectively (and descriptively) as entry points.
+Addressing these weaknesses in your home’s defenses will practically eliminate the risk of pest infestations (and greatly reduce your electric bill at the same time).

 Begin by replacing any damaged screens and ensuring your doors and windows are properly caulked.
 Seal any cracks or holes in your foundation and walls, including places pipes or wires enter.
 Install barriers on vents and other potential entrances.